 The hope for group therapy and relationship counseling outcome success is the beginning of healing the entirety of humanity.
-As we each begin to experience the flow of love inside ourselves, and we have more and more resources to share with others, then we can make the fundamental switch from selfishness to Selfishness- that is to say, caring for the one shared Self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.
+As we each begin to experience the flow of love inside ourselves, and have more resources to share with others, we can then make the fundamental switch from selfishness to selflessness, that is to say, caring for the one shared self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.

 You are warmly welcomed to come explore your own connection to love here at Villa Kali Ma’s couples group therapy and relationship counseling program.